 In this stage we conduct essential comparisons between contaminants present in the aerosol to those in the extract.
 This crucial step examines how a product liquid changes properties through the heating process.

-We test both extracts and vapour for high-priority toxicants of known interest to cannabis regulators and consumers.
+We test both extracts and vapor for high-priority toxicants of known interest to cannabis regulators and consumers.
 This vigilance testing looks for known adulterants, such as vitamin E and fatty acids, and other potentially harmful compounds formed in the vaping process.

 This category will continue to evolve as additional adulterants that can impact human health are identified.
 Phase three is essential for due diligence, quality assurance, and risk management.